benhoff/blog/content/pyqt-layout-design.rst

 So you can start to see how using layouts can be a valuable way to add more widgets to our GUI.

 There's only one problem.
 If we click that push button, nothing happens.
 What's up with that?
-Tune in next time, where we'll learn to fix that issue using Signals and Slots.
+Well we need to connect our signals and slots together.
+Check out how to do that, in the `Signals and Slots`_ post.

 .. _`check it out`: http://doc.qt.io/qt-5/layout.html
 .. _`Hello World`: {filename}/pyqt-hello-world.rst
 .. _`Interface Design`: {filename}/qt-interface-design.rst
 .. _`this blog post`: {filename}/face-detection-in-pyqt.rst
+.. _`Signals and Slots`: {filename}/pyqt-signals-slots.rst